cisagov/ScubaGear/README.md

 To import the module, open a new PowerShell 5.1 terminal and navigate to the repository folder.

-Starting with release 0.3.0, ScubaGear is signed by a commonly trusted CA. See [below]() for information about running ScubaGear with different [PowerShell execution policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1).
-In 0.2.1 and earlier, running `Unblock-File` on the ScubaGear folder may be required.
-See [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-5.1) for more information.

 Then run:

 ```powershell
 .\Setup.ps1 #Installs the required modules
 Import-Module -Name .\PowerShell\ScubaGear #Imports the tool into your session
 ```

+> **Note**
+> Starting with release 0.3.0, ScubaGear is signed by a commonly trusted CA.  Depending on the [PowerShell execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1) of the system running ScubaGear, different steps may be required before running running ScubaGear.
+See [PowerShell Execution Policies](#powershell-execution-policies) for more details.

 ## Usage
 ### Example 1: Run an assessment against all products (except PowerPlatform)